 Do you know those jars of giant pickles you sometimes see on deli counters?
 I buy those pickles.
 That, to me, is an appropriate amount of pickle.

-Quickly brined pickles such as these are also known as refrigerator pickles because they don’t require any special techniques, canning equipment or sterilization.
-They are so easy and versatile that I always have a jar on hand.
+Unlike old-fashioned mixed pickles, quickly brined pickles such as these are also known as refrigerator pickles because they don’t require any special techniques, canning equipment, or sterilization.

 What You'll Need

 Two Cloves Kitchen, as an Amazon Affiliate, makes a small percentage from qualified sales made through affiliate links at no cost to you.

 - Mixed vegetables Any mix of relatively hard vegetables such as cucumber, carrot, celery, onion, garlic, spicy or sweet peppers, radish, cauliflower… really, I haven’t tried anything yet that does not pass the test.

 - Rice Vinegar I recommend using unseasoned rice vinegar so that you can dictate the amount of salt and sugar in the recipe.

 - Kosher Salt such as Diamond Crystal kosher salt

 - Jar or other nonreactive container, 32 ounces.
 If using a 16 ounce container, make half of the brine in this recipe.